spiral/docs/docs/en/http/routing.md

 ::: tab Routing configurator

-Spiral Framework offers a convenient and organized way for developers to defin routes using the`defineRoutes` method of the `App\Application\Bootloader\RoutesBootloader` class.
+Spiral offers a convenient and organized way for developers to defin routes using the`defineRoutes` method of the `App\Application\Bootloader\RoutesBootloader` class.
 This method provides a `Spiral\Router\Loader\Configurator\RoutingConfigurator` instance , which offers a range of methods for defining and configuring routes.